methodphoto/tablier/test.md

 **Beautiful bespoke cakes, hand made to order by cake artist & graphic designer Janette Earney.
 Any design style, flavour and theme – created to match your individual brief.<br />
 I also make simpler cakes, cupcakes, brownies, and iced biscuits.**

-Level 2 Food Hygiene, EHO Registered and full public liability insurance.
+Level 2 Food Hygiene, EHO Registered 5 Star Rating and full public liability insurance.
 Member of the Sugarcraft Guild.

 <img src="/assets/images/fhrs_5_en-gb.svg" alt="Food Hygene Rating is 5" width="240px" />

 ## ORDERING

-The fastest way to contact me is to text or WhatsApp me on 07973 886805.
+The fastest way to contact me is to text or WhatsApp me on **07973 886805**.
 Please try to get in touch early, as I am often booked up quite far in advance.

 To confirm your project in my schedule, I will require a non-returnable deposit of